 During this time, one of my fraternity brothers (Sigma Phi Epsilon) at the University of California, Berkeley - had a Healey and it was a love affair from then on.
 (Go Bears! beat Stanford!)
 Some current Healey friends of mine actually know some of my High School classmates!
 And, classmates of my sister who attended while I also was there were Jim Morrison, founder of the Doors and Sharon Tate of Manson Family infamy.Their fathers were an Admiral and Brigadier General respectively swinging through the military bases in the Bay Area.
-Also Debbie Fields (Mrs. Fields Cookies) (Check Wikipedia).
+Also Debbie Fields (Mrs. Fields Cookies) (Check Wikipedia) graduated from AHS although much later than my sister and me.
 I have photos of them in the High School yearbooks which I have saved.
 Small World!

 In 1995, my company was bought and the corporate headquarters was moved from the New York City area to Colorado.
 One day my wife and I were traveling north on Broadway from the Highlands Ranch suburb, where we lived, towards downtown Denver when she said "Look at that!".
 Having seen it out of the corner of my eye, I was already prepared to make an illegal U-turn to the used car lot.
 Bear in mind that Broadway at that point is three lanes in each direction and I was in the far right.
 After returning hand gestures to the people that I had cut off, I parked behind a 1958 Austin Healey BN6 that was on the street in front of the used car lot.
 It was, indeed, for sale.
 Year I graduated from High School -- loved Healeys in college -- would you resist?
 Me neither!

 We retired to Las Vegas shortly thereafter and I loved to drive the Healey up and down the Strip invariably getting comments such as, "I had a (insert uncle, cousin, friend, etc.) who had one".
 And, comments such as "can I have a ride with you?" - NO. Driving across Hoover Dam into Arizona invariably brought many requests from pedestrians walking across the dam for fotos -- given.
-I even have a photo of a tourist taking a photo of me in the Healey.
+I even have a photo of a tourist taking a photo of me in the Healey on top of the dam.
 My next door neighbor refused to ride in it because it has no air conditioning.
 Sucker!
 Air conditioning in a Roadster?
 Get Real!

 After several years in Las Vegas, we moved to New Jersey to be with our soon to be born grandson who loved to ride in it.